Arkkimaagi/Bookmark/README.md

 To load a bookmark, select `Plugins ▸ Bookmark 🔖 ▸ Load bookmark 1` in the Sketch menu bar or use the keyboard shortcut <kbd>fn</kbd> + <kbd>1</kbd> to load the currently saved bookmark.
 If you save a new bookmark on the same number, the old one is overwritten.

+After loading a bookmark, you can return to the previous location using the shortcut <kbd>fn</kbd> + <kbd>0</kbd> .
+Note that this only stores only one location from where you last load a bookmark.

 Currently **Bookmark 🔖** supports 5 bookmarks per page.
 If you feel that you'd want more, please let me know.

 If for some reason you wish to clean all the bookmarks for current page, plugin menu has an option for that.
 (Helps me with debugging this script)